niranjan910/AI_CareerScope_Analysis/README.md

 # Data Structure & Initial Checks

-The project's dataset was sourced from Kaggle and includes over 15,000 AI job listings globally.
 The primary data fields are as follows:
 - **Job Title**: Role designation for each listing
 - **Industry**: Sector classification of the employer
 - **Required Skills**: Key technical competencies demanded